yard

 Balanced fertilizer keeps new stems sturdy.
 A bloom‑boosting formula with a bit more phosphorus can help, but avoid pushing plants harder than your light and water can support.

-If you also grow containers of herbs like potted basil or compact thyme, piggyback their pinch‑back sessions with geranium deadheading.
-One walk through the yard keeps both flowers and herbs producing.
+If you also grow containers of herbs like potted basil, piggyback their pinch‑back sessions with geranium deadheading.
+Compact thyme can be checked on the same walk through the yard so both flowers and herbs keep producing.

 • fiber_manual_recordSun check: Geraniums need at least 4–6 hours of direct light